openwpm/OpenWPM/README.md

 Running Firefox with xvfb on OSX is untested and will require the user to install an X11 server.
 We suggest [XQuartz](https://www.xquartz.org/).
 This setup has not been tested, we welcome feedback as to whether this is working.

+### Updating schema docs

+In the rare instance that you need to create schema docs (after updating or adding files to `schemas` folder), run `npm install` from OpenWPM top level.
+Then run `npm run render_schema_docs`.
+This will update the `docs/schemas` folder.
+You may want to clean out the `docs/schemas` folder before doing this incase files have been renamed.

 Troubleshooting